-- Bulimia occurs when people eat excessively large amounts of food, and then try to get rid of the extra calories in unhealthy ways.
-Some of the ways they try to shed extra calories include: self-induced vomiting, overuse of laxatives, diuretics (“water pills”) or enemas; fasting; strict dieting; or excessive exercise.
+- Bulimia is a serious condition in which people eat excessively large amounts of food, and then try to get rid of the extra calories in unhealthy ways.
+Some of the ways people with bulimia try to shed the extra calories include self-induced vomiting, misuse of laxatives, diuretics or enemas, as well as fasting, strict dieting or excessive exercise.

-- Binge eating disorder occurs when people frequently eat large quantities of food (often very quickly, and to the point where they experience discomfort).
+- Binge eating disorder (BED) is also a serious condition, and occurs when people frequently eat large quantities of food (often very quickly, and to the point where they experience discomfort).

-- Frequent and severe low blood sugar levels
+- Frequent bouts of poor blood sugar control

 - Frequent requests to switch meal-planning approaches

 - Frequent and severe low or high blood sugar levels

 - Widely fluctuating blood sugar levels, with no obvious explanation